suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 ---

-# [fit] "Make a PB&J Sandwich"
+# [fit] "Make a PB&J Sandwich."

 Example [video](https://www.youtube.com/watch?v=cDA3_5982h8) of a family practicing this.

 ^ Give a couple of example tries

-^ Show that nearly every step we think is precise, could be more precise
+^ Show that nearly every step we think is precise could be more precise

 ^ Suggest people try at home